 Every academic year, the Universitat Rovira i Virgili (URV) awards various special doctoral prizes.
 These academic distinctions are in recognition of doctoral theses of the highest quality.

-At the proposal of the Management Committee of the Postgraduate and Doctoral School, the Governing Council of the URV awards the Special Doctoral Prizes and gives out the corresponding certificates in an official ceremony.
+At the proposal of the Management Committee of the Doctoral School, the Governing Council of the URV awards the Special Doctoral Prizes and gives out the corresponding certificates in an official ceremony.

 Have been awarded the distinction cum laude for their theses;